 Any gap between expectations and results is clearly noticeable.
 As a result, when blind spots in the Execution quadrant are removed, there is often a decidedly positive change with visible improvements to performance.
 This can have far-reaching, beneficial effects throughout the company and beyond.

-Once you concentrate on development in a previously hidden area of Execution, you will almost certainly achieve dramatic progress.
+Once you concentrate on development you will almost certainly achieve dramatic progress.
 Strengths that are clearly identified and accepted as significant competencies tend to be used more—producing greater results.
 Likewise, results are rarely far behind once a weakness is uncovered, accepted as a challenge, and prioritized.

 The Top 10 Execution Competencies for Executives